emergesource/resume/resume.md

 * Caring leader of 2 Lead cross functional engineering teams with a total or 8 direct reports
-* Design & build application architecture
-* Promote Engineering best practices
-* Remootify
+* Managed design & development team for _Remootify_, an event scheduling service, that is successfully being used by _Hover_ and _Ting Mobile_.
-* Shipped _Barndoor_, an api gateway implementation that manages ingress and distributes it to internal microservices.
+* Shipped _Barndoor_, an api gateway implementation for _Tucows/Dish_
+    collaboration that manages ingress and distributes it to internal microservices.
 * Champion of _common infrastructure_ project that provides Tucows engineering teams with simple and reusable infrastructure as code solutions to common architecture problems with terraform and salt.